onzfonz/comp227/src/content/5/en/part5d.md

 cy.get('#login-button').click()
 ```

-Both buttons have the text <i>login</i>, but they are two separate buttons.
+Both buttons have the text ***login***, but they are two separate buttons.
-While both buttons are in the application's DOM the whole time, only one is visible at a time because of the <i>display:none</i> styling on one of them.
+While both buttons are in the application's DOM the whole time, only one is visible at a time because of the `display:none` styling on one of them.

 If we search for a button by its text, [cy.contains](https://docs.cypress.io/api/commands/contains.html#Syntax) will return the first of them, or the one opening the login form.
 This will happen even if the button is not visible.
-To avoid name conflicts, we gave the submit button the id <i>login-button</i> we can use to access it.
+To avoid name conflicts, we gave the submit button the id `login-button` we can use to access it.

-Now we notice that the variable *cy* our tests use gives us a nasty Eslint error
+Now we notice that the variable `cy` our tests use gives us a nasty Eslint error

 ![vscode screenshot showing cy is not defined](../../images/5/30ea.png)